Telegraph & Argus: Bradford Daily Telegraph

+Argus Weekly and the Yorkshire Evening Argus

 The Argus Weekly occupied Argus Chambers in the Britannia House building over a century ago.
 The Yorkshire Evening Argus and the Bradford Daily Telegraph newspapers later combined to form the Bradford Telegraph & Argus, which has occupied its present building, the former Milligan and Forbes Warehouse for some decades.
 "Bradford" was dropped from the title in the 1930s, when the paper's circulation area spread across much of West Yorkshire.
 At one time it had branch offices in nine towns across the region, as well as an office in Morecambe, the Lancashire coastal resort to which many Bradfordians went to retire.
 At its height the paper's daily sale exceeded 130,000.
 It is now about one tenth of that figure.
 Thirty-six years ago a new wing with a skin of dark glass was added to house the printing presses, and these machines can be seen through the windows from the street.
 However, they are no longer to be seen working, since the newspaper further reduced it economic connection with the city in November 2014 by moving its printing operation to Middlesbrough, in Teesside, while making its Bradford press room staff redundant.
 Much of the newspaper's advertising content is now typeset in India.

 There are plans to sell the building itself now that the presses have been sold off piecemeal.
+Thus it is no longer technically a Bradford newspaper.